Residence permit for spouses

 and have successfully converted this residence permit into a settlement permit.

-Only after (or at the same time as) the settlement permit has been granted to the skilled worker can the spouse also apply for a settlement permit.
+Only after (or at the same time as) the skilled worker has been granted a settlement permit can the spouse also apply for a settlement permit.
 It is also important that the marital partnership still exists at the time of the application.
-This means that both partners must continue to live in an active marital partnership (Section 9, Paragraph 3a, Sentence 1, No. 1 of the Residence Act).
+This means that both partners must continue to live in an active marital partnership (Section 9 (3a) Sentence 1 No. 1 of the Residence Act).

 3.2.
 Three years of residence in Germany

-A further requirement is that the spouse has been living in Germany with a visa or residence permit for at least three years.
-This three-year period of residence must be fulfilled at the time of application.
+A further requirement is that the spouse has already been living in Germany with a visa or residence permit for at least three years.
+This three-year residency period must be met at the time of application.

 3.3.
 Employment of at least 20 hours per week

-In order to be granted a settlement permit to the spouses of skilled workers , the spouse must also be employed .
-The law stipulates a minimum of 20 hours of work per week.
-This requirement can be easily met if the applicant has a residence permit for the purpose of spouse reunification, as this generally allows the spouse to take up employment.
+In order to be granted a settlement permit to spouses of skilled workers, the spouse must also be gainfully employed .
+The law stipulates a minimum weekly working time of 20 hours.
+This requirement can be easily met if the applicant holds a residence permit granted under the terms of the spouse's reunification program, as this generally allows for employment.

 3.4.
 Proof of B1 language skills

 Like other applicants, spouses of skilled workers with a permanent residence permit must have German language skills at level B1 .
-This is usually proven by an official language certificate issued by recognized testing centers such as the Goethe Institute or telc.
+This is usually demonstrated by an official language certificate issued by recognized testing centers such as the Goethe-Institut or telc.

 3.5.
 Adequate integration and secure livelihood